mecxi/hackernewsDemo/README.md

 # Edit the APP environment file located at directory_path/.env-example
 	- First make a backup of sample file .env-example and rename it to .env
 	$ cp directory_path/.env-example directory_path/.env

-	- Set these env variables to your local environment APP_NAME=
+	- Set these env variables to your local environment.
+Set the DB_DATABASE your database name defined locally.
+		APP_NAME=
 		APP_ENV=local
 		APP_DEBUG=true